ONLYOFFICE/document-server-integration/web/documentserver-example/csharp-mvc/README.md

 This example will help you integrate ONLYOFFICE Docs into your web application written in .Net (C# MVC).

-It is aimed at testing the editors.
-Please, do not use it for production without proper modifications.
+**Please note**: It is intended for testing purposes and demonstrating functionality of the editors.
+Do NOT use this integration example on your own server without proper code modifications!
+In case you enabled the test example, disable it before going for production.

 ## Step 1.
 Install ONLYOFFICE Docs

 Download and install ONLYOFFICE Docs (packaged as Document Server).

 See the detailed guide to learn how to install Document Server [for Windows](https://helpcenter.onlyoffice.com/installation/docs-developer-install-windows.aspx), [for Linux](https://helpcenter.onlyoffice.com/installation/docs-developer-install-ubuntu.aspx), or [for Docker](https://helpcenter.onlyoffice.com/server/developer-edition/docker/docker-installation.aspx).